MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_AppBootComponentName** - Denotes the class name of the concrete component associated with the intent.

 - **Data_AppBootFileExtensionComparisionResult** - Denotes the comparison result of the intent's component names.
-Values included are of type long, which translate to - matching extension, no extension, exception etc
+Values included are of type long, which translate to - matching extension, no extension, exception etc.

 - **Data_AppBootFileMimeType** - Mime type of the file.